apetres/easy-peasy-bot/README.md

 Run: `node index.js`

-Don't forget to set the TOKEN environment variable!
+Don't forget to set the TOKEN and YANDEX_API_KEY environment variables!
 The same for  HTTP_PROXY and HTTPS_PROXY in case you are running Timi-bot behind a corporate proxy.

 # easy-peasy-bot